-Patrick McCluskey is responsible for the daily operations of the Conservancy and reports directly to the Chairperson and Board of Directors.
+For the past decade, Patrick McCluskey has been responsible for the daily operations of the Conservancy.
+He reports directly to the Chairperson and Board of Directors.
 He is charged with the development and execution of fundraising strategies to support the Conservancy’s mission and goals.
 He is also responsible for establishing and maintaining internal controls to preserve Conservancy assets, authorize and record transactions, and ensure the accuracy of financial statements.

 Patrick provides leadership, support and guidance to the Conservancy’s hundreds of volunteers, and assists with the implementation and management of all programming, ranging from the Adopt-a-Bench program to the Gracie Square Art Show.